-But more than that, we see earth crammed with heaven out there too.
+But more than that, we see heaven on earth out there too.
 In our town and in our homes and in our businesses.
 We see all those places full of heaven.
 Because they are full of us.

 We are one body in Christ.
 We are heaven on earth.
-Because that desert that bloomed for Isaiah, and that rock upon which the church is built.
-Those are in our hearts as well.
+Because that desert that bloomed for Isaiah, and that rock upon which the church is built... those are in our hearts as well.
 We were once a wasteland whom God restored to life by his grace.
 We are living temples for the Holy Spirit, with Christ as our cornerstone.
 We shine a light into dark places.
 We speak a word of life in a dying world.

 For the apostle Paul, there was some concern that the Roman Christians would take pride in their status.
 Paul warns them, "For by the grace given to me I say to everyone not to think of himself more highly than he ought."
-God's people, today, however, often have the opposite problem.
+God's people, today, however, often have the opposite problem, I think.

 Ask a fellow Christian how God works among his people, and see what they say.
 "Oh, he uses this pastor at my church.
 He uses this service organization in my synod.
 He uses authors and teachers and men of faith like Martin Luther or Billy Graham or Pope Francis."
 Ask a fellow Christian how God works among his people and they'll point to everyone else.
 Except themselves.

 Don't think of yourself more highly than you ought.
 But don't think of yourself too little either.
 For each one of us is given gifts.
-Gifts of prophecy and service and teaching and exhortation and generosity and leadership and mercy.
+As Paul listed at the end of our reading, we have gifts of prophecy and service and teaching and exhortation and generosity and leadership and mercy.

 Gifts enough to fill this town with heaven.
 This state with heaven.
-Gifts enough to cram this whole earth with heaven.
-Until wastelands become gardens, pain becoming comfort, sorrow becoming joy and gladness.
-Until one day everyone will see the fire of God and take off his shoes.
-Because on that day, the whole earth will be holy ground.
-Amen.
+Gifts enough to fill this whole earth with heaven.
+Until that day when wastelands become gardens, pain becoming comfort, sorrow becoming joy and gladness.
+For that will be the day when our tomb will be opened.
+And we will say with all sincerity, "This is heaven."